saif-0987/S3-Bucket-Versioning/README.md

  1048576 of 1048576   100% in    0s    26.87 MB/s  done
 ```

-3. Ensure versioning is not enabled, By default Bucket versioning in not enabled in Ceph, version ID will be null in disabled state.
+3. Verify Versioning Status by executing below command.
+By default, bucket versioning is not enabled in Ceph.
+The version ID will be null in the disabled state.
 ```
 root@client-01:~# aws s3api list-object-versions   --bucket test-bucket --endpoint-url http://192.168.9.12:8001
 {